vaqueraoscar0/frontendmentor.io-advice-generator-app/README.md

-Thank you for the clarification.
-Here's an updated README file:

 # Advice Generator App

 This is an advice generator app project created using React.js.
 The app generates random pieces of advice to help users with their problems.
 The advice is fetched from an external API.